 - MaxDesign Articles and presentation on aspects of CSS, accessibility and web standards.

 - Step Two Designs Intranets, content management and knowledge management consultancy.
 Website offers many excellent free articles.

 - W3Schools Online tutorials on all ‘webstuff’ – HTML, XML, CSS, server scripting, in fact, a little about everything!!

 IPEd Australia has seven societies of professional editors.
 Together, they make up the Institute of Professional Editors Limited.
 The IPEd site has links to the societies of editors across the country.
 Look for a professional editor or find out more about editing.

-Charlotte Brogden writes a regular column in Context (the ASTC’s magazine – currently on hold) featuring interviews with members and guests.
+Charlotte Brogden has written a regular column in Context (the ASTC’s magazine) featuring interviews with members and guests.
 One of the questions we ask interviewees is what resources they would recommend.
 We haven’t been able to print them all for reasons of space so we’ve decided to publish them here.